 Glen Ogle Trail

-One of Loch Lomond’s best cycling paths, the Glen Ogle trail follows the old railway line north from Loch Lomond and presents stunning views of the lowlands around the loch.
+One of Loch Lomond’s best cycling paths, the Glen Ogle trail follows the old railway line north of Loch Lomond and presents stunning views of the lowlands around the loch.
+The viaduct that serves as the centre attraction of the trail once ran from Callander to Oban but was knocked out of commission by an avalanche of rocks.

 The Glen Ogle Trail is an excellent way to start your cycling trip through this national park, from expert to amateur.